WARNING: Unmarked spoilers ahead, please self-advise. Based on how the work is choreographed, various tropes here contain major plot spoilers!

 - Yamato Nadeshiko: Look at her page image, then look at the trope list and see that she has a plucky personality and a naginata.

 - Murder-Suicide - Offing the Offspring: He mercy kills the dying Takiko with their bloodline as their medium, by killing himself only.
-(Which probably just worked because of the Shi Jin Ten Chi Sho's influence)
+(Which probably just worked because of the Universe's influence)

-- My God, What Have I Done?: After Takiko is pulled into the Shi Jin Ten Chi Sho and realizing the danger it poses to the priestess, he's horrified at having created the book.
+- My God, What Have I Done?: After Takiko was pulled into The Universe of the Four Gods and realizing the danger it poses to the "heroines", he's horrified at what he did, that is bringing the book to Japan.

 - Parents as People: He is pretty cold to his Ill Girl wife and his Yamato Nadeshiko daughter.
-He eventually does admit he was wrong, apologizes to Takiko, and tells her that it was because he wanted to use the Shi Jin Ten Chi Sho to heal Mrs. Okuda.
+He eventually does admit he was wrong, apologizes to Takiko, and tells her that it was because he wanted to use The Universe of the Four Gods to heal Mrs. Okuda.

 - Workaholic: He's portrayed as this initially, stated to be often away from home in order to travel around to research things for his books, being concerned with his notebook containing the research and said to barely ever leave his study.